solidjs-community/solid-primitives/packages/storage/README.md

 await store.key; // 'value'
 ```

 It works exactly like a synchronous storage, with the exception that you have to `await` every single return value.
-Once the CookieStore API becomes more prevalent, we will integrate support out of the box.
+Once the `CookieStore` API becomes more prevalent, we will integrate support out of the box.

-If you cannot use document.cookie, you can overwrite the entry point using the following tuple:
+If you cannot use `document.cookie`, you can overwrite the entry point using the following tuple:

 ```ts
 import { cookieStorage } from '@solid-primitives/storage';